 Temple Health refers to the health, education and research activities carried out by the affiliates of Temple University Health System and the Lewis Katz School of Medicine at Temple University.

 Temple University Health System (TUHS) is a $1.6 billion academic health system dedicated to providing access to quality patient care and supporting excellence in medical education and research.
 The Health System consists of Temple University Hospital (TUH), ranked among the "Best Hospitals" in the region by U.S. News & World Report; TUH-Episcopal Campus; TUH-Northeastern Campus; Fox Chase Cancer Center, an NCI-designated comprehensive cancer center; Jeanes Hospital a community-based hospital offering medical, surgical and emergency services; Temple Transport Team, a ground and air-ambulance company; and Temple Physicians, Inc., a network of community-based specialty and primary-care physician practices.
 TUHS is affiliated with the Lewis Katz School of Medicine at Temple University.

 Temple University Health System Corporate Offices are located at:

 Philadelphia, PA 19140

-Temple University School of Medicine (TUSM), established in 1901, is one of the nation's leading medical schools.
-Each year, the School of Medicine educates approximately 720 medical students and 140 graduate students.
-Based on its level of funding from the National Institutes of Health, Temple University School of Medicine is the second-highest ranked medical school in Philadelphia and the third-highest in the Commonwealth of Pennsylvania.
-According to U.S. News & World Report, TUSM is among the top 10 most applied-to medical schools in the nation.
+The Lewis Katz School of Medicine at Temple University (LKSOM), established in 1901, is one of the nation's leading medical schools.
+Each year, the School of Medicine educates approximately 840 medical students and 140 graduate students.
+Based on its level of funding from the National Institutes of Health, the Lewis Katz School of Medicine is the second-highest ranked medical school in Philadelphia and the third-highest in the Commonwealth of Pennsylvania.
+According to U.S. News & World Report, LKSOM is among the top 10 most applied-to medical schools in the nation.